 Be At Peace

 Once tryouts are done, what then?
 Regardless of the result – have positives in your head and be ready to unload them.
 Playing a youth sport at any level is an amazing opportunity to learn so many life skills.

-I remember our son last year, curled in the foetal position, sobbing, when he didn’t make a team he really wanted to.
+I remember our son a couple of years ago, curled in the foetal position, sobbing, when he didn’t make a team he really wanted to.
 Luckily, he was still on a team where he would be challenged and with some of his friends and these were easy selling points.
 By the time school started a couple of hours later, he was fine and excited to play that evening.
 Being with his friends was important to him and is a big part of the youth sports experience in general.
-He had new coaches (who were awesome) and he learned a lot, and, as a team, the kids really developed over the season, resulting in a Runner Up finish in their division and a fun season overall.
+He had new coaches (who were awesome), he learned a lot, and, as a team, the kids really developed over the season, resulting in a Runner Up finish in their division and a fun season.
 It was a season of fun, challenge, grit and gratitude for silver linings that felt more like gold at many times.

-It was harder for us, as parents, to watch him struggle – we were disappointed for him and I can’t say that at the time we handled it with as much grace as we should’ve – but, a year is a long time to process and learn, and just as our son did in his sport, so did we as parents.
+It was harder for us, as parents, to watch him struggle – we were disappointed for him and I can’t say that at the time we handled it with as much grace as we should’ve.
+But, time helped us process and learn, and just as our son did in his sport.
 We go into this year more prepared and more at peace with whatever happens – knowing that our son has worked really hard and is ready to go out and give 100% for the love of his sport.

-Resilience is one of the best lessons a kid can learn – that it’s OK to not hit a goal once in a while – and how you respond to the challenge is more important in the long term.
+Resilience is one of the best lessons a kid can learn.
+It’s OK to not hit a goal once in a while – and how you respond to the challenge is more important in the long term.
 He didn’t quit – he worked harder and he loves the game he plays even more than he did before.
 Remember – it’s a marathon, not a sprint.

 Looking for some great reads on youth sports parenting?